Dripdrop12/ipardalis/content/panther-chameleon-eggs-for-sale.md

 {{< /faq >}}

 {{< faq title="How Expensive are Feeders for a Baby Panther Chameleon?" >}}
 Feeder insects for baby Panther Chameleons are not cheap because the feeders often don't last very long (both fruit flies and bean beetles go through fast boom/bust cycles), and it is challenging to keep the proper sizes on hand as your baby Panther Chameleon grows.
 It is easy to waste multiple cultures, maybe even dozens of cultures, while you wait for your Panther Chameleon egg to hatch.
 When they do hatch, they can't eat an entire fruit fly culture by themselves and you are likely going to waste tens of thousands of flies on a single Panther Chameleon Hatchling.
 You also won't be buying those cultures in bulk.
-When you move up to crickets, the smallest size cricket will out grow your baby Panther Chameleon in a matter of days, so if you buy 500 1/16" crickets, you may be able to feed him 20-30 before they get too big for him/her to eat the rest.
+When you move up to crickets, the smallest size cricket will out grow your baby Panther Chameleon in a matter of days, so if you buy 500 1/16" crickets, you may be able to feed him/her 20-30 before they get too big for him/her to eat the rest.
 That's more than 95% waste and you will be paying retail price for those.
 It is very easy to spend upwards of $200-$250 on feeders alone between 0-3 months of age on a single Panther Chameleon hatchling because you will be wasting feeders compared to a breeder who can do it at around $150 across an entire clutch.
 {{< /faq >}}

 {{< faq title="How Long do Panther Chameleon Eggs Take to Hatch?" >}}